Jedd Gyorko: Coaching career

 On April 12, 2021, Gyorko was announced as the manager of the West Virginia Black Bears for the inaugural season of the MLB Draft League.
+In his first season, he led the Black Bears to a 30–19–6 record and a second-place finish.
+Gyorko returned to his managerial post with the team for the 2022 season, posting a 48–30 record and leading the franchise to its first-ever Draft League championship.
+He did not return to the franchise for the 2023 season and was replaced by fellow Morgantown native David Carpenter, ending his stint with the team with a 78–49–6 record.

+On September 18, 2024, West Virginia University announced that Gyorko had been named by Mountaineers head coach Steve Sabins as a Special Assistant to the Head Coach.

 Personal life

 Gyorko is the youngest of three sons.
 His older brother, Scott, attended WVU and played college football for the West Virginia Mountaineers football team as a linebacker.
 Jedd attends all Mountaineers football games.
 Gyorko used the money he received in his signing bonus to build a house in Morgantown near his parents' house.
 Gyorko intends on finishing his bachelor's degree in business.

 Gyorko married his wife Karley in 2011.
 While he played with the Padres, the couple lived within walking distance of Petco Park, the home stadium of the Padres, during the season, and returned to Morgantown during the offseason.
 Karley gave birth to twin sons in April 2014.
 They were born premature, and one remained in the hospital for a few extra days for observation.
 The couple's third child, a daughter, was born in May 2017.

 Gyorko is a Christian.
-Gyorko has said, “Faith has always helped keep me grounded throughout the ups and downs of a season.
+Gyorko has said, "Faith has always helped keep me grounded throughout the ups and downs of a season.
 When I have bad times, I always remember what is most important and that is my faith and my family.
 I’ve also learned to give the Lord credit regardless whether I have a good or bad game!
-Nothing I do is my own doing, it’s from the gifts He has given me!”
+Nothing I do is my own doing, it’s from the gifts He has given me!"